Discovering your passion

 Education and training

 College Scorecard is a great starting point for researching and selecting an education institution.
 When you visit College Scorecard, search by program/degree, location, size and more to find a program of study near you.
-You can also use the Scholarship Finder to assist with finding funding relevant to the military community to help pay for classes.
+You can also use the Scholarship Finder on MySECO to assist with finding funding relevant to the military community to help pay for classes and see if you are eligible for My Career Advancement Account Scholarship assistance.

 Consider volunteering, if possible, or doing an internship and proactively networking to build contacts and experience in this field.

 Every state has licensure restrictions for practicing barbers, hairdressers and cosmetologists.
-You can use the CareerOneStop State License Directory to research your state’s rules and regulations to find the required licenses you will need.
-You can also visit the Department of Labor Military Spouse License Recognition Map for up-to-date legislation and licensure information for your specific state.
+You can use the CareerOneStop License Finder tool to research your state’s rules and regulations to find the required licenses you will need.
+You can also visit the Military Spouse Interstate License Recognition Options for up-to-date legislation and licensure information for your specific state.

-If you move due to a PCS, your service branch can now help reimburse licensure and certification costs up to $500.
-Learn more.
-Be sure to also visit the Military State Policy Source website for information about key issues that affect service members and military families and efforts being made to address those issues at a state level.
+If you move due to a PCS, your service branch can now help reimburse licensure and certification costs up to $1,000.
+Be sure to also visit the Military State Policy Source website for information about key issues that affect service members and military families, and efforts being made to address those issues at a state level.

 Professional organizations and networking

-To explore additional information related to starting your career, check out the Research Occupations tool on MySECO.
-Enter the keywords 'Barbers' or 'Hairdressers, Hairstylists and Cosmetologists' to learn more about the occupational overview for your specialty field.
-If you need additional information about the occupation, you can speak with a career coach at 800-342-9647 to discuss any questions or concerns you may have.
+If you need additional information about the occupation, you can speak with a SECO career coach by calling Military OneSource at 800-342-9647 to discuss any questions or concerns you may have.
 Coaches are available to review your resume, practice interviewing, discuss networking or assist you in understanding employer requirements for this field.
+You can also use the Live Chat feature on MySECO for additional guidance.